Published 15:16 IST, November 10th 2019

 'Urgency of independent inquiry'

-panel's conclusion is an embarrassment for Lam as she battles record-low approval ratings and tries to face down calls for an independent inquiry.
+The panel's conclusion is an embarrassment for Lam as she battles record-low approval ratings and tries to face down calls for an independent inquiry.

 Advertisement

-Beijing and Lam appear determined to wait out protests.While crowd numbers are smaller than earlier this summer when millions marched, rallies and increasingly violent clashes are still happening on a weekly basis.
+Beijing and Lam appear determined to wait out the protests.While crowd numbers are smaller than earlier this summer when millions marched, rallies and increasingly violent clashes are still happening on a weekly basis.
 Tensions soared this week when a 22-year-old student died from a fall during clashes with police in unclear and disputed circumstances.
-Tens of thousands of people attended a peaceful vigil on Saturday evening, one of few large garings in recent months to be granted police permission.
+Tens of thousands of people attended a peaceful vigil on Saturday evening, one of the few large gatherings in recent months to be granted police permission.

 Advertisement